Vote Christopher Hoyt For State Senate From Rutland County! :)

 would like to homeschool, or send their kids to a private

-reward those families that made the tough decision to
+would reward those families that made the tough decision

-spend time or money to educate their children elsewhere,
+to spend time or money to educate their children

-and which saves all the taxpayers in town collectively a
+elsewhere, and which saves all the taxpayers in town

 After all, a family of 4 children home-schooled would save